HadiIbrahimi/bootcamp/README.md

 # bootcamp
-This repo includes most exercises and coding refreshers as part of multiple programing bootcamps, including Appacademy and freeBootCamp.
+This repo includes most exercises and coding refreshers part of multiple programing bootcamps, including Appacademy and freeBootCamp.